zhengti-12/spark/README.md

 # project summary: This is a personalized book trackers where users can enter new books they read.

-# features I chose to include: It will pop up a form to give a new recommendation for every book they enter, and it tracks the number of books in each genre the user has read.
+# features I chose to include: Add book function with genre and date.
+It will pop up a form to give a new recommendation for every book they enter, and it tracks the number of books in each genre the user has read.

 # time spent: 8 hours